 Sometimes you are trying to capture a scene that is in focus from immediately in front of you to infinity.
 Long rows of flowers is one such scene where I like to use focus stacking.

-Tilt-shift lenses are able to alter the plane of focus to potentially achieve this in one shot, but most photographers do not own them, and tilt-shift lenses can be a genuine pain in the butt to operate in the field.
-Even when set correctly with the optimal “hyper focal point,” this technique can also suffer from diffraction.
+Tilt-shift lenses can alter the plane of focus to potentially achieve this in one shot, but most photographers do not own them, and tilt-shift lenses can be a genuine pain in the butt to operate in the field.
+Even when set correctly with the optimal “hyperfocal point,” this technique can also suffer from diffraction.

 How to take focus stacked images

 It is important that your camera does not move when taking a series of images that you intend to focus stack.
-A sturdy tripod is essential to avoid difficulties in merging images that have slight differences in perspective.
-Using a timer or cable release to trigger your shutter also helps ensure that you do not move the camera.
+A sturdy tripod is essential to avoid difficulties merging images with slight differences in perspective.
+Using a timer or cable release to trigger your shutter also helps ensure you do not move the camera.

 With your camera on a tripod, compose your scene.
 For landscape images, use an aperture in a range where the lens is in sharpest focus and avoids the diffraction present at very small apertures, so something like f/8-f/11.
 While wider apertures with shallower depths of field may make the focus stacking process better by increasing the variation between sharp and soft detail, it can be very difficult to accurately take a series of images at wide apertures like f/5.6 without missing a “slice” of focus area.

-For most DSLR and mirrorless cameras, using manual focus will be easiest.
+Using manual focus will be the easiest for most DSLR and mirrorless cameras.
 Focus on the nearest element in the scene and take a picture.
-Now move the focus ring of your lens a small increment towards infinity to focus on a part of the scene that is slightly further away and take another photo.
-Repeat this process until you have reached either the furthest element in your scene or infinity focus.
+Now move the focus ring of your lens a small increment towards infinity to focus on the part of the scene slightly further away and take another photo.
+Repeat this process until you have reached the furthest element in your scene or infinity focus.
 Be sure that you have one picture at infinity focus.

 If you have one of these Nikon cameras, remain in auto-focus mode, compose your shot and focus on the closest part of the scene.
-Then enter “focus shift shooting” mode, chose the number of intervals and width of those intervals and choose start.
+Then enter “focus shift shooting” mode, choose the number of intervals and width of those intervals, and choose start.
 Because this process is automated, you can use a slightly wider aperture like f/5.6-f/8.

 The camera will take a series of photos and change the focus depth at each exposure.
 The camera will take the lens beyond infinity focus, so you will want to discard the extra photos at the end of the series that go beyond infinity before merging the images.
-Take one additional picture at infinity focus to be certain that you have it.
+Take one additional picture at infinity focus to ensure you have it.

-On landscape photos you will likely end up with a series of ~2-6 photos, depending on aperture used and the depth-of-field you are trying to capture.
-When using this technique for close-up macro photos, or when using longer focal lengths, a larger number of photos with narrower areas of focus will be necessary.
+On landscape photos, you will likely end up with a series of ~2-6 photos, depending on the aperture used and the depth of field you are trying to capture.
+When using this technique for close-up macro photos or when using longer focal lengths, a larger number of photos with narrower areas of focus will be necessary.

 Processing focus-stacked images